In observance of Cesar Chavez Day, UC Scout will be closed on Friday, March 31, 2023. We will resume normal business hours on Monday, April 3, 2023.

-UC Scout World Language courses are intended for middle school and high school students.
+UC Scout World Language courses are intended for middle and high school students.
 Each UC Scout World Language course is based on the themes of Global Challenges, Beauty and Aesthetics, Families and Communities, Personal and Public Identities, Contemporary Life, and Science and Technology.
-UC Scout World Language courses are standards and proficiency based, weaving the California World Languages Standards Communication (Interpersonal, Interpretive, and Presentational), Cultures, and Connections with the ACTFL World-Readiness Standards Comparisons and Communities into each level of instruction.
-Students will have the opportunity to engage in live conversations with their teacher throughout the term.
-These conversations, called "Interpersonal Communication Assignments", will allow students to practice speaking the target language with immediate support and feedback.
+UC Scout World Language courses are standards and proficiency-based, weaving the California World Languages Standards of Communication (Interpersonal, Interpretive, and Presentational), Cultures, and Connections with the ACTFL World-Readiness Standards Comparisons and Communities into each level of instruction.
+Conversational practice is a requirement in World Language courses.
+To meet this expectation, students will meet with their instructor, via Zoom, for a total of three sessions throughout the term.
+These conversations, called "Interpersonal Communication Assignments," allow students the opportunity to engage in spontaneous discussions in the target language with immediate support and feedback.

 This course includes conversation development on familiar topics such as celebrations, living arrangements, using technology, preparing and ordering food, and awareness of other languages and nationalities.
 Both semesters cover topics such as shopping, movies, musical instruments, healthcare, food choices, texting, cooking, geography, languages, fairs and parks, routines, trip planning, roommates, shows, emailing, recycling, and watching shows.
 This class is taught mostly in French with English scaffolds.